vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 Introducing the proxy was a way to navigate the browser security that prevents web apps from being able to talk to local web servers; this is now no longer required and therefore has been removed.

 ### Versions 0.53.1 and 0.53.2 combined | 2023-03-22
-This version was released to the Vega mainnet on 22 March 2023.
+This version was released, by the validators, to mainnet on 22 March 2023.

 This deployment addresses a critical mainnet issue.
 A bug has been identified that caused a network outage at the time that the protocol was promoting a new validator to consensus validator status.
 The issue was caused by insufficient validation of the Tendermint public keys specified in the `announce node` command.